reduxjs/redux/docs/recipes/reducers/03-RefactoringReducersExample.md

 # Splitting Reducer Logic Using Functional Decomposition and Reducer Composition

-It may be helpful to see examples of what the different types of sub-reducer functions look like, how they fit together, and how a large single reducer function can be refactored into a composition of several smaller sub-reducers.  (**Note**: this example is deliberately written in a verbose style in order to illustrate the concepts and the process of refactoring, rather than perfectly concise code.)
+It may be helpful to see examples of what the different types of sub-reducer functions look like, how they fit together, and how a large single reducer function can be refactored into a composition of several smaller functions.

+> **Note**: this example is deliberately written in a verbose style in order to illustrate the concepts and the process of refactoring, rather than perfectly concise code.

+#### Initial Reducer
 Let's say that our initial reducer looks like this:

 ```js